Mayaro virus disease: Diagnosis

 The MAYV infection is characterized by fever, headache, myalgia, rash, prominent pain in the large joints, and association with rheumatic disease, but these signs and symptoms are unspecific to distinguish from other arboviruses.
 The MAYV infection can be confirmed by laboratory testing such as virus isolation, RT-PCR, and serology.
 The virus isolation in cell culture is effective during viremia.
 RT-PCR helps to identify virus.
 Serology tests detect antibodies like IgM and the most common assay is IgM-capture enzyme-linked immunosorbant assays (ELISA).
 This test usually requires a consecutive retest to confirm increasing titers.
 While the IgG detection is applied for epidemiology studies.

 Epidemiology

 The virus's transmission cycle in the wild is similar to the continuous sylvatic cycle of yellow fever, and is believed to involve wild primates (monkeys) as the natural reservoir and the tree canopy-dwelling Haemagogus species mosquito as the vector.
 Human infections are strongly associated with exposure to humid tropical forest environments.
 Chikungunya virus is closely related, producing a nearly indistinguishable, highly debilitating arthralgic disease.

 On February 19, 2011, a Portuguese-language news source reported on a recent survey that revealed Mayaro virus activity in Manaus, Amazonas State, Brazil.
 The survey studied blood samples from 600 residents of Manaus who had experienced a high fever; Mayaro virus was identified in 33 cases.
 Four of the cases experienced mild hemorrhagic (bleeding) symptoms, which had not previously been described in Mayaro virus disease.
-The report stated that this outbreak is the first detected in a metropolitan setting, and expressed concern that the disease might be adapting to urban species of mosquito vectors, which would make it a risk for spreading within the country.
+The report stated that this outbreak is the first detected in a metropolitan setting.